matreex/pentadactyl-darkness-theme/README.md

 ### Install

-To install this color scheme, change dactyl.css, global-styles.css and help-styles to ~/chrome/common/skin in XPI, then the color scheme will be default theme, you need not add to ~/.pentadactylrc again.
+To install this color scheme, change dactyl.css, global-styles.css and help-styles to ~/chrome/common/skin in XPI, then the color scheme will be default theme, you need not "colorscheme" again.

 ### Pentadactyl's Screenshots on Firefox